bernasx/projetoprog4-typingspeedtest/README.md

-# Typing Speed Test made in Python 3.10.4 using Tkinter for GUI
+# Typing Speed Test
+## Made in Python 3.10.4 using Tkinter for GUI

 Requires:
 - Pillow